-Just off the I-90/94 expressway to Cermak is Chicago’s Chinatown, the ever changing town where culture and top Asian cuisine make this a top experience you don’t want to miss.
+Just off the I-90/94 expressway to Cermak in Chicago’s Chinatown, the ever-changing town where culture and top Asian cuisine make this a top experience you don’t want to miss.
 Whether you prefer to take the “L” train or drive, it’s an easy day trip.
 The small shops with Asian themed souvenirs are always at the top of our list.
 You must try the famous bubble tea – a real fruit shake with tapioca balls that will cool you down on any hot summer day.
 If you go early, you might head over to any of the Dim Sum restaurants.
 My favorite is the Phoenix, located on the second floor of 2131 S. Archer Avenue, for a cool experience of steam or fried dumplings served on small plates.
 Another place to visit is the Chinatown Square Plaza, where you’ll find the Chinese zodiac and many other shopping and dining selections that I am sure will get your attention.

 4. Navy Pier

 One of the number one places to visit in Chicago is Navy Pier… A fun place for the entire family with a mix of well- known restaurants, exciting attractions like the Ferris Wheel, art exhibitions along the sidewalk, a great kids museum, and the best place to get a great picture of the sunset.

 You might think all of the shopping is done around Michigan Avenue, but venture off to State Street and you’ll find an entirely new world of boutiques, shops, and theaters.
 Just by the Chicago Theatre, you can explore the front of ABC 7 News, the Joffrey Ballet, block37 and the former Marshall Field’s (now Macy’s), and much more.
 Also in the same area, you will find the theater district with famous plays like Wicked, Book of Mormon, and more at broadwayinchicago.